omarelfounti/Energy-Analysis-Project/README.md

 Clone the repository:
 git clone https://github.com/omarelfounti/Energy-Analysis-Project.git

-Navigate to the project folder: cd energy_analysis_project
+Navigate to the project: https://omarelfounti-energy-analysis-project-app-x7vcx2.streamlit.app/

 Make sure you have Python and pip installed.
 Then, install the necessary packages: